ben-velastegui/content-ops-starter/content/pages/pricing.md

           cutting-edge data analytics and machine learning to drive innovations in biomarker discovery and genetic research.
         features:
-          - 'Proficient in Python, R, and Bash'
+          - 'Proficient in Python, R, and Bash scripting'
           - Feature two
           - Feature three
           - Feature four